nialov/safer2028-flop-fracture-software-report/src/templates/report.md

 a recommendation for further software releases, the release of the source on a version control platform, such as *GitHub* or *Gitlab*, guarantees better discoverability by future researchers.
-Due to these criteria, this review only includes TODO software.
+Due to these criteria, this review only includes seven software.
 A larger sample of software would have been useful to further increase the applicability of this report, but it nonetheless fulfils the goal of demonstrating the current quantity and state of free and open source 3D fracture characterization software.
 The criteria for being free